 Thank you for your interest in working with Northwest Wildlife Preservation Society.
 As a small organization with only three full-time staff members, we do not often hire for full-time positions.
 If you would like to hear about upcoming opportunities we recommend you join our email distribution list by signing up below.

-Are you a current university or college student from an environmental studying in the areas of Science, Technology, Engineering or Math (STEM) looking for a winter co-op placement?
+Are you a returning student looking for a full time summer job?
 We are hiring!
-Apply by Dec 15, 2017.
+Apply by May 2, 2018.
 See the full job posting here.

 Interested in volunteering your time?
 Check out our current volunteer opportunities here.